 Hydrocephalus is generally treated with surgery.
 A shunt system to redirect the flow of the cerebral spinal fluid from the brain to another area of the body is created with a catheter or tubing.
-The shunt system allows excessive fluid to flow out of the brain to another area of the body, resulting in a relief from the pressure the excessive fluid was placing on the brain.
+The shunt system allows excess fluid to flow out of the brain to another area of the body, resulting in relief from the pressure the excessive fluid was placed on the brain.

 Problems can arise with shunt systems used to treat hydrocephalus.
-It is possible for the shunts to malfunction for a variety of reasons, including but not limited to a dislodging of the tubing, a blockage, and/or an infection.
+It is possible for the shunts to malfunction for a variety of reasons, including but not limited to a dislodging of the tubing, a blockage, and/or infection.
 Periodic replacement and additional procedures are often necessary to accommodate a child’s ongoing growth and increased height.

-Common Mistakes Made in Diagnosing / Treating Hydrocephalus & Their Consequences
+What are the Common Mistakes Made in Diagnosing and/or Treating Hydrocephalus & Their Consequences?

 Medical malpractice and/or negligence can result when a physician or other health care professional that is involved in treating a patient for hydrocephalus fails to properly evaluate warning signs and symptoms of serious problems.
 The most common mistakes made in diagnosing and treating hydrocephalus include: